statebox/awesome-applied-ct/README.md

-# Awesome applied category theory
+# Awesome Applied Category Theory

-A curated list of awesome Applied Category Theory resources.
+A curated list of Applied Category Theory resources.

 ## Table of contents